Kirsten E. Kumpf Baele

 Title/Position

-Carl R. Follmer, M.A., Ph.D. is the associate director of the Accounting Writing and Communications Program in the Tippie College of Business.
+Carl R. Follmer, M.A., Ph.D. is an associate professor of instruction, director of the Frank Business Communication Center, and an assistant department executive officer at the Tippie College of Business.
 His academic background is in German Studies and children's literature, and includes a dissertation investigating fascist propaganda aimed at children in Germany and Spain.
 In his professional work, Carl teaches communication skills and develops communications programming throughout the Tippie College of Business.
 A critical part of his teaching is helping students consider audience needs and DEI concerns as they develop professional communication skills.
 He believes that Anne Frank's empowering message for children to document their lived experiences and become writers and thinkers has the ability to create a better community.

 Peter Gerlach